ipfs/specs/src/architecture/unixfs.md

 This scheme would see metadata stored in an external database.

-The downsides to this are that metadata would not be transferred from one node to another when syncing as [Bitswap] is not aware of the database, and in-tree metadata.
+The downsides to this are that metadata would not be transferred from one node to another when syncing, as [Bitswap] is not aware of the database and in-tree metadata.

 ### UnixTime Protobuf Datatype Rationale